- ORGANISER: Master's programme in Global Politics and Communication, University of Helsinki

 TEACHERS AND LECTURERS

 The course is lead by Dr Emilia Palonen, Senior Lecturer in Political Science, who has been developing a rhetoric-performative approach to Laclaudian discourse theory, having taught it for 14 years at Helsinki.
-She takes part and leads in Academy of Finland research projects such as the Whirl of Knowledge (WhiKnow) and Mainstreaming Populism.
+She takes part and leads in Academy of Finland research projects such as the Whirl of Knowledge (WhiKnow) and Mainstreaming Populism (MaPo).
 The course contents are reflected in Palonen's research interests of us-building and othering, populism and polarisation, spatiality and temporality, politics of memory, and participatory democracy.
 Conceptual history, radical democracy, and the theory of hegemony are discussed in their origins and reflecting on the social media era.

 The course engages with rhetoric-performative and post-foundational thinking and related perspectives of conceptual analysis, such as post-structural discourse theory, interpretive political analysis and discourse theory.
 The broader aim is to learn how to use a theoretical approach in research in social and political sciences.